-Daming Palace National Heritage Park, a nominated site for World Heritage List, will open to visitors on China's National Day (October 1st) in Xian, the provincial city of Shaanxi Province in Central China.
+Daming Palace National Heritage Park, nominated site for World Heritage List, will open to visitors on China's National Day (October 1st) in Xi'an, the provincial city of Shaanxi Province in central China.

 History of Daming Palace

 Built-in 634 AD by the famous Emperor TangTaizong (also called Emperor Li Shimin) as a residence for his father, the palace was initially named "Yong' an Palace", but renamed "Daming Palace" just one year later.

 In 662, when Emperor Tang Gaozong (Emperor LiZhi) took the throne, he decided to add grand extensive architectures and gardens to the palace and made the Daming Palace the residence of the royal family.
 Till then, the palace had its hay day in scale, covering an area of 3.2 square kilometers which was four times bigger than Beijing's Forbidden City.
 Countless terraces, halls, temples, pavilions, and administrative facilities were built and the smart layout makes them harmonious untied as a whole.
 Surrounding the huge palace was the 7.6 km-long defensive city wall characterized by 11 impressive gates.
 Surely, it was the greatest palace in Chang'an (previous Xi'an), the political hub of the Tang Empire for 240 years, and one of the most magnificent palace complexes in the world.